cornell-dti/trends-in-web-dev-website/versioned_docs/version-2021sp/lecture9.md

 To deploy your web application means to put it on a Web server so others can access it via the internet.
 We will deploy both our frontend and backend on Heroku.
 There are a variety of services you can use for deployment including Firebase, Amazon AWS, Microsoft Azure, etc, but we decided to show you Heroku deployment since it is easier and requires less setup.

-We will be taking our songs app we have been building throughout the course and deploying it to a remote server.
+We will be taking our filterable product table app we have been building throughout the course and deploying it to a remote server.
 To deploy your own app (for final project for example), you can follow the same steps usually.

 ### Deployment Setup